CPAN-Security/Net-NVD/README.md

 for extra information.

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-See L<perlartistic>.
+See [perlartistic](http://dev.perl.org/licenses/).

 This product uses data from the NVD API but is not endorsed or certified by the NVD.